Sindri-Labs/sindri-resources/gnark/README.md

 ## Circuits Requirements
 - Upload all your go language source code for a circuit
   - include your module definition file `go.mod`
   - our current prover configuration uses gnark `v0.8.0` and gnark-crypto `v0.9.1`.
-We cannot gaurantee compatibility with circuits relying on newer features.
+We cannot guarantee compatibility with circuits relying on newer features.
 - Your main circuit struct should be public
 - Indicate the main circuit upon which we build our prover via the `Sindri.json` file
 - Your main circuit should be able to instantiate an assignment for your main circuit from a json path